"We Can't Breathe", Frustrated Mediamax Staffers Reach Out To Uhuru Over Unpaid Dues -

 The frustrated employees, who have spent the past few months in the courts fighting pay cuts say the President, whose family is associated with the company, needs to come to their aid.

-In a letter addressed to the Head of State, the employees said that efforts to solve the pay dispute with the Acting Chief Executive Officer Ken Ngaruiya had proved futile as he is full of
+In a letter addressed to the Head of State, the employees said that efforts to solve the pay dispute with the Acting Chief Executive Officer Ken Ngaruiya had proved futile.

 They claim that the CEO is arrogant and often uses blackmail and intimidations to silence anyone who dares to challenge his decisions.